levoai/levoai-burp-extension/README.md

 # Changelog

+**0.1.8**
+ * Allow setting the environment to which the traffic is to be sent on the Levo Dashboard.

 **0.1.7**
  * Fixed bugs in setting Levo's Satellite URL correctly.
  * We also now support sending traffic to Levo's Satellite running in Levo's SaaS.
 Login to Levo's SaaS UI